Website Conversion Rate

 (#) conversions / (#) of website sessions = (%) Website Conversion Rate

 Calculating your website conversion rate is straightforward as long as you know what a ‘conversion’ is for your site.
-Simply divide the number of website sessions by the number of conversions to determine your website conversion rate.
+Simply divide the number of conversions by the number of website sessions to determine your website conversion rate.

 If you have multiple conversion opportunities (e.g. downloading an ebook, signing up for a webinar, and subscribing to an email list), then you can calculate this metric two different ways: 1) separately for each conversion using only the sessions from the specific page(s) the offer is listed, or 2) all the conversions combined using all the sessions for the entire website.